 The EU going forward will have to review whether it is too dependent on Russia for energy.
 Whether EU officials realised it or not they have got drawn into a much bigger and more dangerous game that pressing for enlargement.

 So, this week the challenge for the EU must be to show resolve and unity.
 Any divisions will be exploited by Russia.
-Resolve will be to deliver on consequences warned about.'Our land'
+Resolve will be to deliver on consequences warned about.

 The EU and the US are still trying to get Russia to engage with the new government in Kiev that is drawing up constitutional reforms to protect the rights of minorities.
 But the road to negotiation becomes harder.